NCERT Solutions for Class 10 Science Chapter 7 – Download Free PDF

 (d) all of the above.

 Brain is responsible for thinking, brain regulates the heartbeat, and it balance the body.

 4. What is the function of receptors in our body?
 Think of situations where receptors do not work properly.
 What problems are likely to arise?

-Receptors are present throughout our body mainly sense organs.
-Receptors collect the information about changes that happen around us and send the signal to information to brain which render effector mechanism against the change.
+Receptors are present throughout our body – mainly in sense organs.
+Receptors collect the information about changes that happen around us and send the signal/information to the brain which responds to the change detected.
 When receptors do not work properly, the environmental stimuli are not able to create nerve impulses and body does not respond.

 5. Draw the structure of a neuron and explain its function.

 Neurons are nerve cells which are functional units of the nervous system.
 Three main parts of neurons are Dendrites, Axons and cell body.